A. An Overview to Understanding Dissociation and D.I.D. 1

 If you haven’t been eating properly, try taking little steps every day to eat better, eating the healthiest food you are able to afford.
 If you can afford them, take vitamins.
 Attend to your hygiene.
 If you have medical needs, start taking care of them as you are able.

 If you have problems with addiction, bring it to your Heavenly Father and ask Him to help you.
 Don’t be ashamed if you have a series of good days, but then slip and fall into addiction again.
 Confess your sin, repent, and ask Him to help you again.
 If you need to get professional help for your addiction, don’t allow shame or condemnation (false guilt) prevent you from doing so.

 12. Don’t be so hard on yourself, and take life one day at a time.
 Learn to find pleasure in the small things in life, such as taking a moment to appreciate how the birds are singing in the tree outside your window.
 Above all, breathe, and remember that healing is not a destination but a lifestyle.
 It takes time, so be easy on yourself.
 Don’t put yourself on a timeline of healing, or allow others to put you on a timeline.
-True healing come from your Heavenly Father.
-Focus on Him and your relationship with Him.
+True healing comes from your Heavenly Father.
+Focus on Him and on your relationship with Him.
 Allow Him to teach you to trust Him, and as He helps you walk down the healing path for your life, your faith will be built up in Him.
 Submit yourself to Him and ask Him to help you.
 He knows exactly what you need and He knows how to heal you from the inside out.
-Some suggestions on how to do this can be found in the section titled, “Finding Freedom.”
+Some suggestions on how to do this can be found in the chapter titled, “Finding Freedom.”

 ■ On System Work